Crystallization of Chiral Active Brownian Particles at Low Densities

-{\it Numerical Results}--- Unless otherwise stated, the packing fraction is set to $\varphi=0.4$.
+Unless otherwise stated, the packing fraction is set to $\varphi=0.4$.
 This value is much smaller than the melting point for the equilibrium hard discs $\varphi\approx0.7$ at which the system undergoes the hexatic-solid transition~\cite{Bernard2011prl}.
 Throughout this work, $v_0$ is fixed to unity.
 The results remain qualitatively unchanged for other values of $v_0$~\cite{Lei2019sa}.
 We first choose $ \tau_p = 200$, for which the P\'{e}clet number defined by Pe$= \tau_p v_0 / \sigma $ is sufficiently large to induce motility-induced phase separation (MIPS) when $R=\infty$ (or $\Omega=0$)~\cite{Ma2022}.
 Figures~\ref{fig1} (a)--(d) show snapshots of particle configurations for several values of $R$.
-As expected, the system undergoes MIPS and forms large clusters of densely packed regions when $R$ is large ($\Omega$ is small).
+As expected, the system undergoes MIPS and forms large clusters of densely packed regions when $R$ is large.
 As $R$ decreases, the clusters become smaller and the boundary of the phase-separated region becomes blurred~\cite{Lei2019sa}.
-At $R=0.2$ ($\Omega=5$), the system becomes spatially homogeneous.
+At $R=0.2$, the system becomes spatially homogeneous.
 Figure~\ref{fig1} (e) shows the static structure factor defined by $S(\bm{q})=\ev{|\delta\rho_{\bq}|^2}/N$, where $\delta\rho_{\bq}$ is the Fourier-transformed density fluctuation at wavevector $\bq$.
-At $R=10^3$ ($\Omega=10^{-3}$), where MIPS is clearly visible, $S(\bm{q})$ diverges as $q^{-3}$ at small $q$, as predicted by Porod's law as a signature of phase separation~\cite{Onuki_2007,Kuroda2023}.
+At $R=10^3$, where MIPS is clearly visible, $S(\bm{q})$ diverges as $q^{-3}$ at small $q$, as predicted by Porod's law as a signature of phase separation~\cite{Onuki_2007,Kuroda2023}.
 As $R$ decreases below $R\approx10^2$, $S(\bm{q})$ at small $q$ decreases and exhibits power-law behavior $S(\bm{q})\sim q^\alpha$ with a positive exponent $\alpha$.
 This is a clear sign of hyperuniformity~\cite{Torquato2018pr,Lei2019sa}.
 Density fluctuations are suppressed because neighboring particles constrain particle trajectories, which facilitates the dissolution of large clusters.
 This is consistent with the disappearance of MIPS observed in Fig.~\ref{fig1} (a)--(d).
 It is theoretically established that the HU exponent $\alpha=2$ in the large $\tau_p$ limit~\cite{Lei2019sa,Kuroda2023jsmte}.
 HU behavior is observed around $R=1$ to $10$, though this algebraic behavior tapers off at small $q$.
 The crossover from HU to a constant $S(\bm{q})$ occurs when $\tau_p$ is finite~\cite{Lei2019sa}.
 Concomitantly, the first peak of $S(\bm{q})$ initially found around $q=2\pi/\sigma$ shifts to lower $q$ and the width of the peak widens.
 This reflects the fact that the tightly packed particles in the MIPS clusters dissolve into a homogeneous fluid.
 As $R$ decreases below $2$, the MIPS clusters completely disappear and the system becomes homogeneous.
 The height of $S(\bm{q})$ at small $q$ decreases and the HU behavior of $S(\bm{q})\sim q^2$ fades out.
 Surprisingly, at the smallest $R$ value of 0.2, the first peak suddenly sharpens and its height increases.
 This indicates the formation of crystals.
 Figure~\ref{fig2} shows the two-dimensional contour plot of $S(\bm{q})$ below and above the transition at which the sharp peak appears.
 The emergence of crystalline order with sixfold symmetry is clearly visible.
+Figure~\ref{fig3} shows the instantaneous configurations of the particles, which are colored according to the local hexatic order parameter $|\psi_6^i|$ (see definition below).
+At first glance, crystalline order is not apparent in the configurations of the particles.
+They appear completely random.
+However, the crystalline order becomes clearly visible when the trajectories of particles are superimposed, as shown in the inset of Fig.~\ref{fig3} (a) (see also the movies available in the SM~\cite{SM}).
+The order becomes even more evident when one plots the positions of the centers of circular orbits, defined as $\br_i^{0}\equiv \br_i-R\hat{\bm z}\times\hat{\bm e}_i$, as demonstrated in Fig.~\ref{fig3} (b).
+Larger value of $|\psi_6^i|$ indicates the emergence of hexatic order.